prtkgpt/questdb.io/docs/api/influxdb-line-protocol.md

 ---
-title: Influx Line Protocol Reference
+title: InfluxDB line protocol
 ---

-Influx Line Protocol ingestion makes it easy for existing InfluxDB users to try QuestDB by only changing the address they send data to.
+InfluxDB line protocol ingestion makes it easy for existing InfluxDB users to try QuestDB by only changing the address they send data to.

 It is not necessary to create a table schema beforehand: the table will be